ChaikovskiyV/sensor-monitor/README.md

 - range;
 - util;
 - location.

+The web service allows to do following operations:
+- login;
+- logout;
+- read sensors data;
+- add new sensors;
+- edit sensors;
+- delete sensors.

 The sensors data is available to authorised users only.
 To add a new sensor or update existing data the user must have the administrator role.